rrumale/machine-learning-live-labs/oml-services/preparation/preparation.md

-# Using REST Services with Oracle Machine Learning
+# Load and Prepare Data

 ## Introduction

 In this lab we would do the setup needed for the labs.

-In marketing, [life-time value (LTV)](https://en.wikipedia.org/wiki/Customer_lifetime_value) is a prognostication of the net profit contributed to the whole future relationship with a customer.

 Estimated Lab Time: 15 minutes

 ### Objectives
-*	Connect to Autonomous Dataware House ( ADW)
+*	Connect to Autonomous Data Warehouse ( ADW)
 *	Obtain information from OCI to connect i.e., Get Tenancy ID,
 * Load data into ADW
 *	Create user account for ML services